What is Snake Plant Poisoning?

 This may be done by flushing the mouth with water to remove any bits of leaves in the oral cavity.
 Emesis (vomit induction) or gastric lavage (stomach pumping) may be used to empty the contents of the stomach to prevent further digestion of toxins.

 During the period of illness, certain care options can be used to promote healing in the cat.
 If the cat has become dehydrated from excessive vomiting or diarrhea, intravenous fluids may be used.
 Medications to soothe the stomach or antihistamines to reduce swelling and open airways may also be administered.
+Some cats may need assisted feeding and a soft or sloppy diet.

 Recovery of Snake Plant Poisoning in Cats